waful/konami-code/README.md

 # konami-code
-Change all directions to the Konami Code
+Chrome extension that changes all directions to the Konami Code